-|Protection agains infections||Yes (stimulates immunity)||Yes (stimulates immunity)||Yes (stimulates immunity)|
+|Protection against infections||Yes (stimulates immunity)||Yes (stimulates immunity)||Yes (stimulates immunity)|

-|Vitamin production||Possible (B12)||Possible (group B vitamins)||Yes (B vitamins and vitamin K)|
+|Vitamin production||Possible (B12)||Possible (B-group vitamins)||Yes (B-group vitamins and vitamin K)|

-|Aid in digestion||Yes (fermentation)||Yes (fermentation)||Yes (fermentation)|
+|Aids with digestion||Yes (fermentation)||Yes (fermentation)||Yes (fermentation)|

 |Prevention of constipation||Yes||Yes||Yes|

-|Weight loss||Possible (reduced fat absorption and reduced size of fat cells)||Under study||Under study|
+|Weight loss||Possible (lowers fat absorption and reduces the size of fat cells)||Under study||Under study|

-|Other effects (under study)||Prevention of insomnia, treatment of endometriosis, improvement of anxious and depressive symptoms.||Treatment of ulcerative colitis, Crohn’s disease, gastroenteritis, lactose intolerance, inflammatory bowel disease.||Reduction of respiratory infections, decreased crying and discomfort in infants, relief of eczema.|
+|Other effects (under study)||Prevention of insomnia, treatment of endometriosis, improves the symptoms of anxiety and depression||Treatment of ulcerative colitis, Crones disease, gastroenteritis, lactose intolerance, irritable bowel syndrome||Reduction of respiratory infections, reduces discomfort and fussiness in infants, relief of eczema|

-- Improvement of digestive processes
+- Improvement of the digestive process

-- Relief of intestinal discomfort
+- Relief from intestinal discomfort

-- Improvement of constipation and diarrhea
+- Improvement of constipation and diarrhoea

-- Reduction in the abdominal perimeter
+- Reduction of the abdominal perimeter

 - Weight loss